blag01/learn-cuda/README.md

 # Interested in working together?

 I love ML research and algorithmic engineering alike.
 If you are interested in working with me, please reach out (here, LinkedIn, email, etc).

+# todo

+- back to prefix sums: implement without extra allocation using Blelloch scan
+- back to matmul: implement using tiles